 \subsubsection{Continuous action---location perturbation in reality}

-We consider there are multiple agentic AI-driven AVs, multiple RSUs, and an LEO satellite in an observation area.
+We consider an observation area containing multiple agentic AI-driven AVs, multiple RSUs, and one LEO satellite.
 Specifically, we denote an AV set $\mathbb{M}= \{1,\ldots,m,\ldots,M\}$ with a total of $M$ AVs and an RSU set $\mathbb{N}= \{1,\ldots,n,\ldots,N\}$ with a total of $N$ RSUs, while the index of the LEO satellite is denoted as $S$.
 In the physical space, location perturbation (also called location obfuscation) can be applied to AV trajectories to reduce the risk of direct location exposure~\cite{ullah2025location}.
 Each AV introduces controlled perturbations to its reported coordinates when requesting LBS.
 Notably, larger perturbations increase privacy by enlarging the uncertainty of an adversary’s inference but also weaken QoS~\cite{min2023personalized}.
 Hence, the perturbation intensity can be modeled as a continuous action variable that is adjusted based on the privacy and QoS requirements of AVs.

 The planar Laplacian perturbation mechanism proposed in~\cite{andres2013geo} provides a principled approach to achieving geo-indistinguishability based on differential privacy.
 This method samples random noise from a two-dimensional Laplace distribution and perturbs the original location to satisfy $\epsilon$-geo-indistinguishability, where $\epsilon$ denotes the privacy budget.
-Inspired by this approach, the proposed framework adopts a similar mechanism to implement continuous location perturbation in the physical space.
+Inspired by this approach, the proposed cross-reality location privacy protection framework adopts a similar mechanism to implement continuous location perturbation in the physical space.

-Let $l_m^t=(x_m^t,y_m^t)$ denote the true location of AV $m$ at time slot $t$, where $x_m^t$ and $y_m^t$ represent the longitude and latitude, respectively.
+Let $l_m^t=(x_m^t,y_m^t)$ denote the true location of AV $m$ at time slot $t$, where $x_m^t$ and $y_m^t$ represent the latitude and longitude, respectively.
 In a polar coordinate system centered at $l_m^t$, any relative location $l_x$ can be represented as $(r_m^t,\theta_m^t)$, where $r_m^t$ denotes the perturbation radius and $\theta_m^t$ denotes the perturbation angle with respect to the horizontal axis.
 According to~\cite{andres2013geo}, the Probability Density Function (PDF) of the polar Laplacian distribution is